Dei Gratia Rex: Australia

 Australian coins included the phrase Dei Gratia Rex or Dei Gratia Regina in some form, including abbreviations, until 1964.
 With the introduction of decimal coinage in 1966, the phrase was formally dropped.

 Austria

 Pre-1918 coins of the Austrian Empire that showed the bust of the emperor or empress included the initials D. G., for the Latin Dei Gratia.

 Canada

-Canadian coins struck during Queen Victoria's reign read Dei gratia Regina.
+Coins of the Canadian dollar struck during Queen Victoria's reign read Dei gratia Regina.

 Canadian coins minted from 1902 until 1910 under King Edward VII read Dei gratia Rex Imperator or D:G Rex Imperator which is Latin for "by the grace of God, King Emperor".
 The Dei gratia portion was removed temporarily from Canadian coinage in 1911 and led to such a public uproar over the "godless" coins that it was returned to Canadian coinage in the subsequent year.

-From 1911 to 1936, under George V, it read Dei gra:Rex et Ind:Imp which stands for Dei gratia Rex et Indiae Imperator which means "By the Grace of God, King and Emperor of India".
+From 1911 to 1936, under George V, it read Dei gra:Rex et Ind:Imp which stands for Dei gratia Rex et Indiae Imperator which means "by the grace of God, King and Emperor of India".